Introduction to a ball valve?

 This section will cover the types of ball valves based on material.

 Polyvinyl Chloride ( PVC )is a plastic used to make PVC ball valves.
 One of its benefits is that they are flexible and smooth.
 It allows ball valve parts to move more.
 It’s best suited to low-pressure applications.

 Stainless steel valves:

-Stainless steel valves have significant advantages such as corrosion resistance and durability.
-This ball valve played an essential part in geochemical systems and other general plants due to the vital qualities of stainless steel.
+Stainless steel valves have significant advantages, such as corrosion resistance and durability.
+This ball valve plays an essential part in geochemical systems and other general plants due to the vital qualities of stainless steel.
 For the medium quality, we use stainless steel grade 314.

 Bronze and brass:

-Bronze and brass valves are ideal that are used in systems under low or medium pressure.
+Bronze and brass valves are ideal and are used in systems under low or medium pressure.
 Plus, these valves are water and corrosion-resistant.
-Brass material is like bronze in its machinability; but, brass is more cheap than bronze.
+Brass material is like bronze in its machinability, but brass is cheaper than bronze.